RAMBA-RL/DATA-STRUCTURE-EXAM-223011322-RAMBA-Rwibutso-Leonore/C++_OOP_FINAL_PROJECT/README.md

-Employee Pay Calculator
+Employee Pay Calculator Project

 Project Description

-This project is my implementation of a C++ employee pay calculator that demonstrates dynamic arrays, class inheritance, polymorphism, pointer arithmetic, and array resizing.
-The program allows users to enter different pay components for an employee and calculates total pay using both fixed and commission-based strategies.
-All code is fully commented for clarity
+This project is my implementation of a C++ employee pay calculator.
+It shows dynamic arrays, class inheritance, polymorphism, pointer arithmetic, and resizing arrays.
+The program lets users enter different pay components for an employee and calculates total pay using both fixed and commission-based strategies.
+All code is fully commented for clarity.

 Project Requirements

-The assignment required implementing the following features:
+The requirements were:

-1. PayComponent Structure: Define a struct to store each pay component (description and amount) and allocate a dynamic array of these for each employee
+1. Define a struct PayComponent to store each pay component (description and amount) and allocate a dynamic array of these for each employee

-2. Abstract Base Class: Create PayCalcBase with a pure virtual compute method
+2. Create an abstract base class PayCalcBase with a pure virtual compute method

-3. Inheritance & Polymorphism: Derive FixedPayCalc and CommissionPayCalc classes from PayCalcBase
+3. Derive two classes (FixedPayCalc and CommissionPayCalc) from PayCalcBase to demonstrate inheritance and polymorphism

-4. Dynamic Calculator Array: Store pointers to calculator objects in a dynamic array (PayCalcBase* calculators) and use polymorphic calls
+4. Store pointers to calculator objects in a dynamic array (PayCalcBase* calculators) and use polymorphic calls to compute pay

-5. Pointer Arithmetic: Use pointer arithmetic to sum amounts and apply commissions in calculators
+5. Use pointer arithmetic to sum amounts in the calculators and to apply commissions

-6. Dynamic Array Operations: Implement addComponent(PayComponent) and removeComponent(int index) with array resizing
+6. Implement addComponent(PayComponent) and removeComponent(int index) by resizing the dynamic array of pay components

-How the Program Works
+How I Completed the Project

-1. User Input Phase

-The program prompts the user to:
-•	Enter the number of pay components

-•	Provide description and amount for each component

-2. Dynamic Memory Allocation
+1. Dynamic Arrays

+•	The PayComponent struct is used to store each pay item

-•	Creates a dynamic array of PayComponent structures
+•	A dynamic array of PayComponent is created based on user input

-•	Allocates memory based on user-specified component count

-3. Polymorphic Calculation
+•	Memory is allocated and freed properly

+2. Inheritance & Polymorphism

+•	An abstract base class PayCalcBase defines the compute interface

+•	FixedPayCalc and CommissionPayCalc derive from it and implement their own logic

+•	Both classes override the pure virtual compute function

+3. Dynamic Calculator Array

+•	An array of PayCalcBase is created to demonstrate polymorphic calculation

-•	Creates two different calculator objects stored in base class pointers
+•	Different calculator strategies are stored in the same array

+•	Virtual function calls work through base class pointers
-•	Uses virtual function dispatch to call appropriate calculation methods

-4. Results Display
+4. Pointer Arithmetic

-•	Shows results from both calculation methods:

-o	Fixed pay (sum of all components)

-o	Commission pay (sum + 10% commission)
+•	All calculations in compute functions use pointer arithmetic instead of array indexing

+•	The code uses const PayComponent* ptr = comps and increments the pointer with ++ptr

+•	This shows how to access array elements through pointer movement

+5. Memory Management

+•	Dynamic memory allocation using new operator

+•	Proper cleanup using delete and delete[]

+•	All allocated memory is freed before program ends

-Code Structure and Annotations
+Code Structure Explanation

-Key Components

 PayComponent Structure

 struct PayComponent {

-    char desc[30];   // Description of pay component (max 29 chars + null terminator)
+    char desc[30];   // Stores description of pay item (like "Salary" or "Bonus")

-    float amount;    // Monetary amount for this component };
+    float amount;    // Stores the money amount for this pay item };

+This simple structure holds information about each part of an employee's pay.

 Abstract Base Class

 class PayCalcBase {